workos/java-example-applications/java-mfa-example/README.md

-If your SaaS product’s backend is built with Java—or a JVM-compatible language such as Kotlin, Groovy, Scala, or Clojure—and you want to incorporate WorkOS’ Admin Portal functionality, you can do a dry-run of the Admin Portal integration using this example Java app.
+If your SaaS product’s backend is built with Java—or a JVM-compatible language such as Kotlin, Groovy, Scala, or Clojure — and you want to incorporate WorkOS’ MFA functionality, you can do a dry-run of the MFA integration using this example Java app.
 It makes use of the [WorkOS Kotlin SDK](https://github.com/workos-inc/workos-kotlin).

-If you get stuck while following the steps below and aren't able to resolve the issue by reading our [API reference](https://workos.com/docs/reference) or [SSO Setup Guide](https://workos.com/docs/sso/guide), please reach out to us at support@workos.com so we can help!

 ## Prerequisites
 A free WorkOS account, and each of these installed on your machine: